HaimengBai/431slides/class_27/taskafter26.md

-Jeff Leek's Book "How To Be a Modern Scientist" | Yes, we'll read it all Regression models for count data (Poisson, Negative Binomial) | Yes Regression models for multi-categorical outcomes | Yes Data Management: Wrangling Data using the Main Verbs of the Tidyverse | Yes Communicating the Results of Statistical Models Well | Yes Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Reading and Critiquing the Code of Other People | I really hope so.
+Jeff Leek's Book "How To Be a Modern Scientist" | Yes, we'll read it all Regression models for count data (Poisson, Negative Binomial) | Yes Regression models for multi-categorical outcomes | Yes Data Management: Wrangling Data using the Main Verbs of the Tidyverse and [R for Data Science](http://r4ds.had.co.nz/) | Yes Communicating the Results of Statistical Models Well | Yes Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Reading and Critiquing the Code of Other People | I really hope so.
+Using GitHub and [Happy Git with R](http://happygitwithr.com/) for more than we did this term | I really hope so.
 Building a Web-Based Presentation of Your Work | I really hope so.
-Learning a little Shiny | I really hope so.
+Learning [a little Shiny](https://shiny.rstudio.com/) | I really hope so.
 P values, Garden of Forking Paths, Registering Your Analyses | I really hope so.
 Building a Decent Table 1 without going nuts | I really hope so.
 Log-Linear Models for Contingency Tables | I really hope so.